NMI Holdings (NMIH)

 Revenue growth is one major determinant of business quality, and the efficiency of operations is another.
 For insurance companies, we look at the combined ratio rather than the operating expenses and margins that define sectors such as consumer, tech, and industrials.

-NMI Holdings’s combined ratio came in at 31.5% this quarter.
-This result was 4 percentage points worse than the same quarter last year.
+In Q4, NMI Holdings’s combined ratio was 34.3%.
+This result was in line with the same quarter last year.

 8. Earnings Per Share

-NMI Holdings’s EPS grew at a solid 15.1% compounded annual growth rate over the last five years, higher than its 10.1% annualized revenue growth.
+NMI Holdings’s EPS grew at a remarkable 17.3% compounded annual growth rate over the last five years, higher than its 10.3% annualized revenue growth.
 However, this alone doesn’t tell us much about its business quality because its combined ratio didn’t improve.

-Diving into NMI Holdings’s quality of earnings can give us a better understanding of its performance.
-As we mentioned earlier, NMI Holdings’s combined ratio worsened this quarter but improved by 23.5 percentage points over the last five years.
-Its share count also shrank by 7.9%, and these factors together are positive signs for shareholders because improving profitability and share buybacks turbocharge EPS growth relative to revenue growth.
+We can take a deeper look into NMI Holdings’s earnings quality to better understand the drivers of its performance.
+As we mentioned earlier, NMI Holdings’s combined ratio was flat this quarter but improved by 18.7 percentage points over the last five years.
+On top of that, its share count shrank by 9.3%.
+These are positive signs for shareholders because improving profitability and share buybacks turbocharge EPS growth relative to revenue growth.

 Like with revenue, we analyze EPS over a shorter period to see if we are missing a change in the business.

-In Q3, NMI Holdings reported adjusted EPS of $1.21, up from $1.15 in the same quarter last year.
+In Q4, NMI Holdings reported adjusted EPS of $1.20, up from $1.07 in the same quarter last year.
 This print was close to analysts’ estimates.
-Over the next 12 months, Wall Street expects NMI Holdings’s full-year EPS of $4.78 to grow 5.1%.
+Over the next 12 months, Wall Street expects NMI Holdings’s full-year EPS of $4.91 to grow 3.8%.

 9. Book Value Per Share (BVPS)